From Broadway to Big Tech, a preview of fall 2021 across the media world - KESQ

 Tuesday is a full day of TV premieres.
 CBS reboots its weekday morning show, now known as “CBS Mornings,” with Nate Burleson joining the cast from a Times Square studio.
 Later in the morning, ABC’s “The View” returns to its studio for the first time since March 2020.
 At night, “Inside the NFL” moves to Paramount+ and adds Julian Edelman to the panel, and the well-reviewed “American Crime Story: Impeachment” premieres on FX.

 It’s also a big day for book launches.
-New nonfiction releases include Ben Mezrich’s GameStop book “The Antisocial Network,” plus “Poet Warrior” by US Poet Laureate Joy Harjo, “Misfits: A Personal Manifesto” by Michaela Coel, Maggie Nelson’s “On Freedom,” Qian Julie Wang’s “Beautiful Country,” and “Invention: A Life” by James Dyson.
+New nonfiction releases include Ben Mezrich’s GameStop book “The Antisocial Network” and Amy Argetsinger’s “There She Was: The Secret History of Miss America,” plus “Poet Warrior” by US Poet Laureate Joy Harjo, “Misfits: A Personal Manifesto” by Michaela Coel, Maggie Nelson’s “On Freedom,” Qian Julie Wang’s “Beautiful Country,” and “Invention: A Life” by James Dyson.

 Tuesday would have been a big milestone for return-to-the-office momentum, but the Delta variant has delayed that.
-The NYT is out with a big new story about the disruptions.
+The New York Times is out with a big new story about the disruptions.
 In the media industry, many employers’ fall plans remain “in flux,” Digiday says…

 Later this week: